Hahm Eun-jung: Acting

 Hahm Eun-jung, who debuted as a child actress and model, has significantly diversified her career over the years.
 She has frequently been recognized as one of the best idol-actors throughout her three-decade acting career.
 In 2011, NewsWire wrote that she "has proven herself to be the best acting idol of her time", while Cine21 hailed her the next-generation "horror queen" due to her standout roles in horror movies White: Melody of Death and Death Bell, —a genre rarely explored by idols.
 That same year, a Sports Seoul survey ranked her as the third-best acting idol, as voted by over 80 idols, making her the only female idol in the Top 5.
 Her reputation as a skilled actress was further cemented in 2012 when she again secured third place in a critics' survey conducted by Nate.
-Alongside her T-ara groupmates Jiyeon and Hyomin, they are collectively referred to as "T-ara's 3 acting idols".
+Alongside her T-ara groupmates Jiyeon and Hyomin, they are collectively referred to as "T-ara's Three acting idols".
 In September 2024, Eun-jung was appointed as a judge for the 4th Geumcheon Fashion Film Festival, held in Geumcheon District from September 6 to September 9.
+In 2011, South Korean producer Kim Kwang Soo stated that Eun-jung and Ji-yeon were the most outstanding idol actors.
+He praised Eun-jung's continuous growth and versatility as an actress, particularly highlighting her performance in Coffee House.
+A role that helped secure her the lead role in Dream High, her biggest project at the time, and led to several additional offers, which she ultimately declined due to her demanding schedule.
+Her performances have also received praise from senior actors, including Chae Si-ra, who commended Eun-jung's natural acting and said her expressive delivery and tone suited the bold character she portrayed in Queen Insoo.

 Eun-jung has starred in numerous acclaimed projects, including Land (2004), Coffee House (2010), Dream High (2011), Queen Insu (2011), and more recently Love Twist (2021–2022), and Suji & Uri (2024), which have achieved strong ratings and received widespread praise both commercially and critically.
 Eun-jung's performances have earned her several prestigious nominations, including multiple nods for Excellence Awards at the MBC Drama Awards and KBS Drama Awards, as well as a nomination for the Top Excellence Award at the APAN Star Awards, both one of the highest honors in South Korea's acting industry.
 In 2024, her role in Suji & Uri earned her the Excellence Award at the KBS Drama Awards.